Do I need building regulations approval for my garage conversion?

 Garage conversion considerations

-Like home extensions, a garage conversion to make a living space is a complex building project and you should seek professional advice from an architect or building contractor and check with your local council building control team before starting.
+A garage converted to make a living space, whether that's a home office, cinema or even a new kitchen, is a complex building project and you should seek professional advice from an architect or building contractor and check with your local council building control team before starting.
 Particular attention will need to be paid to the following when drawing up plans:

 - Foundations – often the foundations of a garage are not deep enough to handle the extra weight of floors, walls and ceilings so will need to be tested to see what strengthening is needed.
 Infilling door opening – should include suitable foundations, damp course, weather proofing and insulation.